robertzak/goodreads-parser/README.md

 I've created the following concrete implementations so far:

+- [GenderReportService](src/main/java/noorg/bookparsing/report/impl/GenderReportService.java) - Creates a report for each [Gender](src/main/java/noorg/bookparsing/domain/types/ContributorGender.java) you've read and outputs a genre-by-genre breakdown to allow you to evaluate your reading habbits from an author gender perspective.
 - [GenreReportService](src/main/java/noorg/bookparsing/report/impl/GenreReportService.java) - Creates a report for each [Genre](src/main/java/noorg/bookparsing/domain/types/BookGenre.java) you've read and outputs a genre-by-genre breakdown to allow you to evaluate your reading habbits from a genre perspective.
 - [YearlyReportService](src/main/java/noorg/bookparsing/report/impl/YearlyReportService.java) - Create a report for the year specified and output the results.
 Eventually this service should take a list of years instead moving functionality out of [BookParsing](src/main/java/noorg/bookparsing/BookParsing.java) that is better suited in the service.